 - the balance owing at settlement

 - any special conditions such as 'subject to finance'.

-The contract must clearly specify whether the sale price includes or excludes the goods and services tax (GST) and, if it is included, how the amount will be calculated.
+The contract must clearly specify whether the sale price includes or excludes the goods and services tax (GST) and, if it is included, the amount.

 For information on special conditions that can be included in contracts for:

 Generally, the GST only applies to the purchase of new homes.
 It does not apply to established homes unless the seller is registered for GST.
 You can check a seller’s GST status on the Australian Business Register website.

 Where to next: